-In a Swedish journal is recorded a case of

-an eighteen-year-old patient paralyzed in one leg from childhood.
+In a Swedish journal is recorded a case of an eighteen-year-old patient paralyzed in one leg from childhood.
 He was treated twice daily for three consecutive years by thorough massage and movements, and at the age of twenty-one his leg was restored to its natural size and strength.

-It is astonishing what the inunction of codliver oil in connection with the massage will do in some cases of paralysis.
+It is astonishing what the inunction of cod-liver oil in connection with the massage will do in some cases of paralysis.-Recent experiments in the treatment of cerebral paralysis have advanced the theory, that by immobilization of corresponding unaffected muscles, the paralyzed ones quicker regain normal function.-[Editor.]

-INFANTILE PARALYSIS.
+INFANTILE PARALYSIS

 In this obscure and troublesome affection scientific massage has won some of its greatest victories.
 With the aid of the electric current we first find out which muscles or which groups of muscles are affected.
 This should not be done however until one full month from the day of the first attack.
-It is a well acknowledged fact that the amount of damage done to the tissues will all depend upon how soon the disease is properly recognized, so as to promptly apply the counter irritation to the whole spinal column.
+It is a well acknowledged fact that the amount of damage done to the tissues will all depend upon how soon the disease is properly recognized, so as to promptly apply the counter irritation to both sides of the whole spinal column.

 When we begin the massage we should give strokings only over the whole affected limb to increase nutrition and tone up the different parts, but the deep massage should at first be given only to the most affected muscles and their nerve supply, the other or stronger groups being severely let alone.
 In my own practice I have often taken cases of this trouble and in a short time gotten the most marked improvement simply by adhering to the above rule, when before the ordinary "rubbing-massage" had been tried for a year or more and failed to give any result.
-It seems to me that the attending physician should plainly write out his prescription for the massage to be faithfully filled by a competent operator.
+It seems to me that the attending physician should plainly write out his prescription or the massage to be faithfully filled by a competent operator.